-The PMP certification is a good certification but it is NOT the best certification in project management.
+The PMP certification is a good certification and it is valuable but it is NOT the best certification in project management.
+Does the PMP certification still have value?
 Also, it is not the best route for organizations that want to enhance the performance of their projects.
 This is a view we have shared often.

 Well, it has been roughly two weeks since the new PMBOK Guide, Sixth Edition is out and the online community is flooded with posts on this topic.
 Some posts go through extensive details even comparing page count on a chapter by chapter basis.